strongtyped/strongtyped.github.io/source/_posts/2014-05-14-reactive-programming-notification-observable.markdown

     Observable(sz2u)
 ```

-The RxScala library has an `apply` method in the `Observable` companion object
+The `Observable` companion object of the RxScala library has an `apply` method
 that we use (in a trivial way) to define `mkObservable`.
 The definition of `mkObservable` is given for consistency reasons only
 (cfr. `mkTry` and `mkFuture` of the [ previous blog post](/blog/2014/05/11/reactive-programming-try-future)).